-The Deferred Action for Childhood Arrivals program (DACA)
+The Deferred Action for Childhood Arrivals programme (DACA)

 Biden’s campaign website states dreamers and their parents should have a roadmap to citizenship through legislative immigration reform.

-But in the meantime, he will remove the uncertainty for Dreamers by reinstating the DACA program which was established by former President Barrack Obama.
+However, in the meantime, he will remove the uncertainty for Dreamers by reinstating the DACA programme, which was established by former President Barrack Obama.

 It is important to note that DACA recipients are those who applied for and received DACA benefits from the Department of Homeland Security (DHS) and their number is approximately 825,000.

-"These are our mothers, fathers, brothers, and sisters.
-They are our neighbours, co-workers, and members of our congregations and Little League teams.
+"These are our mothers, fathers, brothers and sisters.
+They are our neighbours, co-workers and members of our congregations and Little League teams," stated the campaign.

-"They contribute in countless ways to our communities, workforce, and economy."
+"They contribute in countless ways to our communities, workforce, and economy," it added.

-"Prohibiting Muslims from entering the country is morally wrong, and there is no intelligence or evidence that suggests it makes our nation more secure.
+"Prohibiting Muslims from entering the country is morally wrong and there is no intelligence or evidence that suggests it makes our nation more secure," it says.

-"It is yet another abuse of power by the Trump Administration designed to target primarily black and brown immigrants.
-Biden will immediately rescind the Muslim bans."
+"It is yet another abuse of power by the Trump administration designed to target primarily black and brown immigrants.
+Biden will immediately rescind the Muslim bans," it added.